microsoft/vscode-react-native/README.md

 ### Network inspector logs theme

 The extension provides “Dark” and “Light” color themes for Network Inspector logs.
-You can configure the theme in the extension configuration in the Settings tab or in `settings.json` file.
+You can configure the theme in the extension configuration in your VS Code Settings.

 ```json
 {